 When our grandparents were growing up, they were hit by their teachers and their parents.
-When they left school, normally at 16, they were mostly conscripted into national service.
-Only a small proportion of people had ever been abroad or would ever go to university.
+When they left school, normally at 16, they were mostly conscripted into "national service"—the UK's mandatory or voluntary government service.
+Only a small proportion of people had ever been abroad or would ever go to college.
 Many people got married in their early 20s and only ever slept with one partner for the whole of their life.

 We asked five West Midlands retirees about the most important moments of their life, in the hope that their decades of wisdom and experience can tell us about the ways we are going wrong, and the mistakes we should avoid repeating.